Why you should be republishing your old blog posts

 Now for the fun part!

 The goal here is to update facts, clean up your writing, maybe refresh images and then be DONE.
-Don’t make this another writing project!
+Google is looking for a “substantial update” for it to do the magical reindexing we want to move up to first page.
+But you don’t need to make this another writing project!

 Here’s a quick shopping list of what to look for: